NetSuite Full-Stack Annual Cost

 Negotiating NetSuite pricing well is local optimization inside a closed system.
 You can improve the number at the margin, but you cannot change the structure that generates it.

 This is not a pitch for migration.
 It is the structural context that belongs in the renewal decision.
-A CFO who negotiates the Oracle ACV down 10% and then spends $150,000 on an AI tooling layer that cannot access the ERP schema has solved the wrong problem.
+A CFO who negotiates the Oracle ACV down 10% and then spends six figures on an AI tooling layer that runs against a filtered API has optimised the smaller line.

 If you are evaluating alternatives, see NetSuite Alternatives for Mid-Market Companies.